abbotto/rectangular/readme/naming.md

 - Services that are created with `.service` should be named in `UpperCamelCase` format.
 - Services that are created with `.service` are `constructor` functions.
 - Services that are created with `.factory` should be named in `lowerCamelCase` format.
 - Built-in Angular services are prefixed with `$`.
-To keep things consistant and concise, all other services should have a suffix of `$`.
+To keep things consistent and concise, all other services should have a suffix of `$`.
 	- Built-in: `$location`.
 	- Other: `Weather$`.